Sousastep/sousastep/SousaFX/.docs/_sources/content/purchase.rst.txt

 When you complete your purchase, send an email to sousastep@gmail.com and a license key will be emailed to you ASAP.
 License purchases are non-refundable.
 Be sure that email from sousastep@gmail.com is not going into your spam folder.

 Classroom licenses and discounted-to-commercial license upgrades are also offered.
-For these and any other license needs,git  please email sousastep@gmail.com
+For these and any other license needs, please email sousastep@gmail.com

 .. image:: media/window-about-nolicense.png
    :width: 70%